Are you concerned that your child has trouble paying attention to you when you’re talking?

 1. Social Communication Skills

-Children with ADHD might struggle with social norms, such as when to pause, observe, listen, and make a plan with other people.
+This can include knowing when to pause, observe, listen, and make a plan with other people.

 If your child has trouble paying attention, these social processes may move too quickly for them and confuse them.